-Switzerland and China have been engaged in bilateral dialogue on intellectual property since 2007.
+Switzerland and China have been engaged in bilateral dialogue on intellectual property since 2007, for which the IPI is responsible.
 In addition, a bilateral free trade agreement containing a substantial chapter on intellectual property came into force in 2014.

-The bilateral dialogue between Switzerland and China serves as a forum to discuss issues concerning intellectual property.
-It is based on a Memorandum of Understanding (MoU) with the Chinese Ministry of Commerce (MOFCOM).
-In addition, there is an inter-office MoU between the IPI and the Chinese patent office (State Intellectual Property Office, SIPO) which forms the basis for cooperation between these two institutions in the area of patents and designs.
+This ongoing dialogue between Switzerland and China serves as a forum to discuss issues concerning intellectual property.
+Meetings take place at least once a year in China or Switzerland, in which both countries discuss issues on the topic of intellectual property.
+The dialogue is based on a Memorandum of Understanding (MoU) (PDF) with the Chinese Ministry of Commerce (MOFCOM).
+In addition, there is an office-level MoU between the IPI and the China National Intellectual Property Administration (CNIPA; formerly the State Intellectual Property Office, SIPO), which forms the basis for cooperation between these two institutions in the area of patents, trade marks and designs.

 A milestone in bilateral relations with China was the successful conclusion of a free trade agreement.
 This treaty has been in force since July 2014 and contains a comprehensive chapter on protecting intellectual property rights.